nichoth/sphotos/README.md

 ### test replication
 * have them both connect to the same room
 * get the public key from each somehow

+The test file should follow the example-app file